yanglangfei/FontDroid/README.md

 Setup
 -----

-You can clone this repository, at url:
+You can clone this repository like this.

 `git clone https://github.com/MoraisIgor/FontDroid.git`